- Additional Staffing (Fan Camp, Concert, Arrivals) Special Event Management (SEM)

 - Venue (Fan Camp) Nokia Plaza

-- Bars, Bar Staffing Wolfgang Puck Catering at Pacific Design Center
+- Bars, Bar Staffing Wolfgang Puck Catering, Pacific Design Center

 - Carpeting, Astroturf, Decking, Rentals, Tenting Classic Party Rentals